This information is for you if your fetal anomaly scan has shown that your baby has echogenic bowel

 You may want to think about what you might do if the test result shows your baby has one of the conditions.
 Some women will want to prepare themselves for the birth knowing that their baby has a condition.
 Other women may decide to end the pregnancy.

 There are different types of CF gene changes.
-Testing you and the baby’s father does not detect all of the changes, so you could still be a carrier of CF.
+Testing you and your baby’s father does not detect all of the changes, so you could still be a carrier of CF.

 If your blood test shows that you have had a recent infection, you will be offered an amniocentesis to test the amniotic fluid to see if your baby is infected by the CMV.
-You can get more information about amniocentesis from the Antenatal Screening Wales booklet ‘Information for women offered further tests for suspected chromosomal conditions.’
+You can get more information about amniocentesis from the Antenatal Screening Wales ‘This information is for you if you have been offered further tests for suspected chromosomal conditions'

 You will be offered regular ultrasound scans to check the growth of your baby.